microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 ![](../Manual/Images/AzureDevOpsAppCenterReleaseDeployed.png)

-17. Navigate to the **App Center page** that you used in this task, and observe that the App was successfully deployed.
+18. Navigate to the **App Center page** that you used in this task, and observe that the App was successfully deployed.

 ![](../Manual/Images/AzureDevOpsAppCenterReleaseDeployed2.png)

+Now, every time a build succeeds the release pipeline will automatically start to deploy the **Contoso Expenses** to App Center.

 ### Exercise 6 Task 16 - Sign the package